tinamelie/DAFTAR-ML/README.md

 ## **D**ata **A**gnostic **F**eature-**T**arget **A**nalysis & **R**anking **M**achine **L**earning Pipeline

 DAFTAR-ML is a specialized machine learning pipeline that identifies relevant **features** based on their relationship to a **target** variable.
-It supports both regression and classification tasks and works with a .csv containing a single target column and multiple feature columns.
+It supports both regression and classification tasks.
+It expects a single CSV file with one target column and any number of feature columns.

  Functionality Highlights:

-- Automated data preprocessing and feature selection via mutual information
+- Automates data preprocessing and feature selection via mutual information
-- Model training with nested cross-validation
+- Trains models with nested cross-validation
-- Hyperparameter optimization with Optuna
+- Optimizes hyperparameters with Optuna
-- SHAPley Additive exPlanations (SHAP) for scoring feature importance
+- Scores features using SHAPley Additive exPlanations (SHAP)
-- Publication-quality visualizations
+- Generates publication-quality visualizations

 ## Use Cases